arich55/simple-block-cursor/README.md

 ## Contribute

 Have other neat ideas for cursor customization?
 Found a bug?

-1. :fork_and_knife: Fork the repo
-2. :rocket: Make awesome things happen
-3. :octocat: Create a pull request
+Feel free to fork the repo or create a pull request.

 Or [create a new issue](https://github.com/arich55/simple-block-cursor/issues/new) at the repository if you can't do it yourself.